mypocketgenius/pocket_genius/Planning Docs/12-29_header-search-refactor.md

 **Subtask 6.2** — Attach refs to DOM elements
   - Visible output: `dropdownRef` attached to SearchDropdown, `inputRef` attached to Input
   - Pass `dropdownRef` to SearchDropdown component

+**✅ TASK 6 COMPLETED**
+- Added useEffect for click-outside detection that listens for `mousedown` events
+- Click handler checks if click is inside dropdown (`dropdownRef.current.contains(target)`)
+- Click handler checks if click is inside input (via `inputRef.current` or `.search-input-container` class)
+- Closes dropdown (`setIsDropdownOpen(false)`) when clicking outside both dropdown and input
+- Keeps search query (doesn't clear it) when closing dropdown
+- Event listener only added when `isDropdownOpen` is true (performance optimization)
+- Proper cleanup: removes event listener on unmount or when dropdown closes
+- Attached `inputRef` to desktop Input component (always visible on desktop)
+- Added `.search-input-container` class to all input container divs (desktop and mobile variants)
+- Click detection works for both desktop and mobile inputs via container class check
+- `dropdownRef` will be attached in Task 10 when SearchDropdown component is integrated
+- No linting errors
+- Ready for Task 7 (Keyboard Navigation)

 ---